tomcat4x/netteOSM/README.md

 <h2>Installation:</h2>

-Copy the lefalet folder somewhere in the Nette app folder. e.g. app/components
+Copy the /src/components/leaflet folder somewhere in the Nette app folder. e.g. app/components

-Copy the assets/leflet folder somewhere in your web-dirctory and link the leaflet.css and leaflet.js files in your latte template.
+Copy the /src/assets/leaflet folder somewhere in your web-directory and link the leaflet.css and leaflet.js files in your latte template.

 <h2>Usage:</h2>